Inkrato/inkrato/README.md

 Only SendGrid is currently supported for email (which must be configred for features like password reset and API Key access to work).
 They offer a free teir for low-volume usage.

-### Deploy to Heroku
+### Deploying to Heroku

 An easy way to start working with the project is to click the button below which will clone this project and deploy a working app to Heroku:

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/inkrato/inkrato)

-Once deployed you will need to configure the following **Config Variables** in your applications settings, via https://dashboard.heroku.com
+Once deployed you will need to add **Config Variables** via https://dashboard.heroku.com

-* **MONGODB**

-    The address of your MongoDB instance (the [MongoLab addon](https://addons.heroku.com/mongolab) is a great way to get started).

-        e.g. mongodb://heroku_app35008034:k2fn2h2jk13b12bh123i12j3l1k3j2.mongolab.com:31571/heroku_app35008034

-* **SESSION_SECRET**

-    A random seed unique to your site, used to generate session keys

-In addition you will then need to configure at least one of the following service to enable the corresponding login options:
+You can set **Config Variables** by clicking the **Manage App** button that Heroku dashboard displays after deploying your app for the first time, then selecting **Settings**.

 *NB: If only developing and testing locally specify `http://localhost:3000` in place of `http://YOURAPPNAME.herokuapp.com/ in the configuration steps below.*

+You will need to configure at least one of the following login services:

 #### Email Login